In this post, we will reveal and explain the Top 25 Disabled Veteran Benefits You Might Not Know About.

 Concurrent Receipt of VA Disability Pay and Military Retirement Pay

 The Concurrent Retirement and Disability Pay (CRDP) program allows military retirees to receive BOTH military retired pay and VA disability compensation.
 Generally, you must be a regular military retiree with a combined VA disability rating of 50% or higher to qualify for CRDP.
-Click HERE to learn more DFAS’s CRDP program for military retirees with a VA disability rating.
+Click HERE to learn more about DFAS’s CRDP program for military retirees with a VA disability rating.

 VA Total Disability Individual Unemployability Benefits

-VA “Total Disability Individual Unemployability,” sometimes referred to as TDIU, Individual Unemployability, or just IU, is an extra benefit for qualifying disabled veterans to be paid at the 100% VA disability rate, even if they are rated below 100 percent scheduler.
+VA “Total Disability Individual Unemployability,” sometimes referred to as TDIU, Individual Unemployability, or just IU, is an extra benefit for qualifying disabled veterans to be paid at the 100% VA disability rate, even if they are rated below 100 percent schedular.
 Click HERE to read more about VA TDIU eligibility and Frequently Asked Questions.

 Dependents Education Assistance VA Benefits